jaantollander/masters-thesis/content/21_puhti.md

 It resides at `/scratch/<project>` and has a default quota of 1 TB and 1 000 000 files per project.
 Users should move files that require long-term storage to long-term data storage outside Puhti.

-Jobs should use the *scratch* area for storing data.
+As a general guideline, jobs should use the *scratch* area for storing data.
 They should access the *home* or *projappl* areas only to read or copy configuration or application-specific files at the beginning of the job.

 Two local storage areas, *local scratch* and *tmp*, are intended for temporary file storage for I/O heavy operations.